cellfourteen/English-Bulgarian-dictionaries-in-StarDict-format/README.md

 https://sourceforge.net/projects/bgoffice/files/

 To edit yourself and compile the .tab files, and (optionally) compress the .dict files of the dictionaries, you need a text editor, Stardict-editor, and Dictzip.
-Check out the following helful links below.
+Check out the following helful links below&

 https://code.google.com/archive/p/stardict-3/downloads